jpcompartir/BertopicR/README.md

 You can ignore it with: `Sys.setenv("TOKENIZERS_PARALLELISM"="0")`

-Note that one common cause of error messages when working with python functions in R arises when the user fails to specify integer numbers as integer type.
-In R, integers are of type “numeric” by default, python functions typically require them to be explicitly specified as integer type.
+Note that one common cause of error messages when working with Python functions in R arises when the user fails to specify integer numbers as integer type.
+In R, integers are of type “numeric” by default, Python functions typically require them to be explicitly specified as integer type.
 For any formal function arguments, this conversion is dealt with within in the function, however you should be aware of this if